Anonymous post: In online communities

 Online communities vary with their stances on anonymous postings.
 Wikipedia allows anonymous editing in most cases, but does not label users, instead identifying them by their IP addresses.
 Other editors commonly refer to these users with neutral terms such as "anons" or "IPs".

 Many online bulletin boards require users to be signed in to write—and, in some cases, even to read—posts.
-2channel and other Futaba-based image boards take an opposite stance, encouraging the anonymity, and in the case of English-language Futaba-based websites, calling those who use usernames and tripcodes "namefags" and "richeys", respectively.
+2channel and other Futaba-based image boards take an opposite stance, encouraging the anonymity, and in the case of English-language Futaba-based websites, calling those who use usernames and tripcodes "namefags" and "tripfags", respectively.
 As required by law, even communities such as 4chan do require the logging of IP addresses of such anonymous posters.
 Such data, however, can only be accessed by the particular site administrator.

 Slashdot discourages anonymous posting by displaying "Anonymous Coward" as the author of each anonymous post.
 The mildly derogatory term is meant to chide anonymous contributors into logging in.